fleek-network/fleek-network-docs/docs/roadmap.md

 ## Mainnet

-The mainnet release of Fleek Network will come with the arrival to a stable and end-to-end tested version of the protocol.
-The transition to mainnet depends on u
+The mainnet release of Fleek Network will come with the arrival of a stable and end-to-end tested version of the protocol.
+The transition to mainnet depends on you!